Floydlang/floyd/docs/README.md

 ## CONCURRENCY, STATE AND THE WORLD

 Processing and concurrency is done using Floyd's virtual processes and message passing.
-Each Floyd process has its own private state and are sandboxed.
+Each Floyd process has its own private state and is sandboxed.
 Floyd processes can interact with the world, calling OS APIs and accessing files.
+Keep this code small, with mininal logic.

 ![](floyd_container_example.png)

+The bulk of your program should be blue-pill code, that is pure.

 ## PARALLELISM

 *(Implementation in progress)*

-Safe parellelism is built in using map() reduce() filter and supermap().
+Safe parellelism is built in using map() reduce() filter() and supermap().
 Like shaders running on a GPU.
 They share an internal OS thread team with the Floyd processes.

 ## BYTECODE AND NATIVE

 Floyd runs runs on a bytecode interpreter (now) and natively using LLVM (implementation in progress).
+Both will be available.